Lisa Harrow

 Lisa Harrow (born 25 August 1943) is a New Zealand, RADA-trained actress, noted for her roles in British theatre, films and television.
 She is perhaps best known for her portrayal of Nancy Astor in the British BBC television drama Nancy Astor.

 Early life

 Harrow was born in the Auckland suburb of Mount Eden on 25 August 1943, the daughter of Kennedy Mayo Harrow and Eleanor Joan Harrow (née Stacpoole).
-She studied at the University of Auckland, and later graduated from RADA in 1968, joining BBC Radio's Repertory Company.
+She studied at the University of Auckland, and later graduated from RADA in 1968, joining the BBC Radio Repertory Company.

 Acting career

 Theatre

 Harrow's stage career started at the Royal Shakespeare Company; roles there included Olivia in John Barton's production of Twelfth Night opposite Judi Dench, and Portia in The Merchant of Venice opposite Patrick Stewart.
 Other leading roles in the UK theatre include Juliet opposite John Hurt's Romeo at the Belgrade Theatre in Coventry, and Ann Whitfield in Man and Superman opposite Peter O'Toole at the Theatre Royal, Haymarket.

 Harrow has performed on stage all over America.
 She took over the central role of Vivian Bearing in the Pulitzer Prize winning play Wit in its long-running off-Broadway production in New York City.
 She was named 2001 Performer of the Year in Pittsburgh for Medea.
 Other roles include: Raynevskya in The Cherry Orchard at Yale Rep and the Chautauqua Theatre Company, where she also played Kate Keller in All My Sons.
 She played Creusa in the Washington Shakespeare Theatre Company's 3 October 2009–4/12/2009 production of Euripides's Ion.